 You are the sales executive responsible for closing sales; you’re the administrative guy doing the paperwork.

-In addition to all these, you’re the Chief Executive responsive for creating a growth strategy for the business.
+In addition, you’re the Chief Executive responsive to creating a growth strategy for the business.

 You must know when it’s time to bring in an extra pair of hands to take some tasks off your plate.